Lootjs/articles/code-review-eng.md

 - Code review is a way to integrate a culture of mentoring and mutual assistance in a team.

 **And..**
-- Code review is not checking a code style - it can be automated with a linters.
+- Code review is not checking a code style - it can be automated with linters.
 - Code review is not checking a auto-tests is passing - it can be automated and should be automated.

 ### Primary steps before making Pull Request (PR):